top of page

 Paying for College

-It is no secret that a college education can be expensive.
-The good news is that it does not have to be.
-While the price of a college education has risen as of late, students all across the country are finding ways to make their dreams a reality.
-The initial price may seem daunting, but a majority of students often do not pay the full cost of attendance for their school.
-Here we have provided resources to help answer your questions about paying for a college degree.
+The initial price of college may seem daunting, but a majority of students often do not pay the full cost of attendance for their school.
+Here we have provided several resources to help answer your questions about paying for a college degree as well as details on the all important FAFSA (Free Application for Federal Student Aid) which is required for most financial aid awards.

 StudentAid.gov (formerly StudentLoans.gov) is a great starting point for anyone interested in financial support for college.